KaijCH/interview_assessments/transaction_rematch/transaction_rematch.md

 ### how to handle mail addr miss from transactions, and multi user place same total transactions

-1. keeping separate lookups between total & name `{total:[name, name, ...]}` so that if mail legit the record is legit for return
+1. Keeping separate lookups between total & name `{total:[name, name, ...]}` so that if mail legit the record is legit for return

-2. discarding name from `{total:[name, name, ...]}` storage once record finds valid and enqueue for return, avoiding duplications
+2. Discarding name from `{total:[name, name, ...]}` storage once record finds valid and enqueue for return, avoiding duplications

-3. keeping a separate list of "miss mail transaction" `[(id, total)]` for final random assignment between name & transaction id
+3. Keeping a separate list of "miss mail transaction" `[(id, total)]` for final random assignment between name & transaction id